McFranko/FrankocoinCore/readme.md

 The solution is obvious: transactions need to take up less space.
 Bitcoin transactions have a minimum size of around 200-250 bytes, but typically fall in the 500-700 byte range.
-My way to achieve this is instead of storing the whole transaction on the blockchain, only a 16 byte fingerprint of the transaction is stored.
+My way to achieve this is instead of storing the whole transaction on the blockchain, only a 16 byte hash of the transaction is stored.
 So in order to make a transaction I would do the following:

 1. Write the script that would execute the transaction
-2. Prove that I own enough coins to make the desired transaction by showing that there is a fingerprint of a transaction that gave me coins on the blockchain
+2. Prove that I own enough coins to make the desired transaction by showing that there is a hash of a transaction that gave me coins on the blockchain
     -   Here is an example of the script:\
             pay 12 to ad649e8f6fh from a8969ddfcea99 signature=967e8fca72v\
             previousTransaction = {\
                 pay 12 to a8969ddfcea99 from as746af878483 signature=8a67e6f6c4a2\
             }\
-    -   The fingerprint of this transaction would be:\
+    -   The hash of this transaction would be:\
             004718a42c7c663804e2c5779927e591
     -   The previousTransaction is to prove that I actually own coins.
-If I own coins, the receiver should be able to make a fingerprint of the previousTransaction and then check if it is on the blockchain.
+If I own coins, the receiver should be able to make a hash of the previousTransaction and then check if it is on the blockchain.
 If it it, that means someone sent me coins, and that I own them.
-3. I would send the new transaction fingerprint to a node, and wait for the transaction fingerprint to be stored on a block.
+3. I would send the new transaction hash to a node, and wait for the transaction hash to be stored on a block.
 4. The receiver of my transaction is now free to repeat the same process as me and spend their coins
 This is somewhat analogous to writing a check.
 The transaction script is the